 The honor point average is designed to give a cumulative numerical equivalent of grades earned.
 It is computed by dividing the total number of honor points earned by the total number of credits attempted.
-Honor points are accumulated for grades received as indicated in the preceding paragraph "Grading Procedure."
-When a WP, W or the U appears with a subject, the credit value of the subject does not count as credits attempted.
+Honor points are accumulated for grades received as indi-26 cated in the preceding paragraph "Grading Procedure."
+When a WP, W or the AU appears with a subject, the credit value of the subject does not count as credits attempted.
 When an S appears with a subject, credits for the subject are counted for graduation requirements but do not affect the honor point average.
+P and U apply to Physical Education.